FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The GPS and IMU are configured equally for all teams according to the rules in the previous chapter.

 X, Y, Z, Pitch, Roll, Yaw have to be specified in a NED frame (it might take some experimentation to understand the correct signs to use).
+All values are relative to the vehicle pawn center.
+You can read more about this point in the [vehicle model description](vehicle_model.md).
 The transforms you will get from ROS however, will be in the ENU frame (which is the default ros coordinate system).
 Distance values are in meters and rotation values are degrees.